deepflowio/docs/translate/translated/02-ce-install/03-single-k8s.md

 permalink: /ce-install/single-k8s
 ---

-> This document was translated by GPT-4
+> This document was translated by ChatGPT

 # Introduction

-If you have deployed applications in a K8s cluster, this section introduces how to monitor them with DeepFlow.
+If you have deployed applications in a K8s cluster, this chapter introduces how to use DeepFlow for monitoring.
-DeepFlow can non-intrusively collect all Pods' observational signals (AutoMetrics, AutoTracing, AutoProfiling), and it automatically injects 'K8s resource' and 'K8s custom Label' tags (AutoTagging) into all observational data based on the information calls to the apiserver.
+DeepFlow can collect observability signals (AutoMetrics, AutoTracing, AutoProfiling) from all Pods with zero interference, and automatically inject `K8s resources` and `K8s custom labels` tags (AutoTagging) into all observability data based on information obtained from the apiserver.

-# Preliminaries
+# Preparation

 ## Deployment Topology